Alfakynz/PackWize/README.md

 - Update the modpack version (not the minecraft version)
 - Refresh the pack.toml and index.toml files
 - Migrate Minecraft/lodaer version to another
-- Initialize a new modpack and create directories
+- Initialize a new modpack and create the `configurations` directories

 All of these functions can be run for one Minecraft version in one launcher or for all Minecraft versions in all launchers.